Jon Morrow does it.

 To maximize the effect your image will have on social media, use these resources to help you out:

-- Compress your image for faster loading: Kraken (does both JPG and PNG files), Tinyjpg, Tinypng
+- Compress your image for faster loading: Kraken and Tinypng.

 Ready to step it up?